YJDoc2/8086-Emulator/syntax.md

 push and pop only supports word label

 lds and les are not supported, as they are used to load/store a 32 bit pointer, which we don't support

+Only int 3H,10H, and 21H are supported
+In 10H : value of AH allowed are : 0AH,13H
+IN 21H : value of AH allowed are : 1H,2H,0AH
+ALL OF THESE WILL BUFFER INPUT, depending on the interpreter driver